babuaditya97/jobfinder-lanchainagent/README.md

 - do sequential tasks
 and more

+# Requirements
+- Google Search API - go to https://serpapi.com/ to get the API key and save as environment variable in .env file.
+- OpenAI API - go to https://platform.openai.com/docs/api-reference to get the API key and save as environment variable in .env file.

 ## How to use the AI Agent
 - Install node.js.
 - Clone the repository.